oat-sa/taohub-articles/forge/UserScripts.md

 What are they?
 --------------

-User modules are pieces of Javascript that are loaded and executed at runtime by the item runner.\
+User modules are pieces of Javascript that are loaded and executed at runtime by the item runner.<br/>

 They should expose an object with an exec() method that will be called by the loader.
 They are available in both the new and old item runner.

 User scripts are a different - and older - implementation of the same concept.
 They are only implemented in the old item runner.
 Thus, you most probably want to create a user module rather than a user script.